CSOs concerned with low uptake of Covid vaccine in Malawi

 “The uptake of the vaccines has not been encouraging as the targets have not been met.
 This has been triggered by reduced numbers of people being recorded on daily basis.
 However, the fact that cases are being recorded on routine basis is a clear indication that Covid still exists and there is need to take precautionary measures,” said Jezman.

-Jezman also noted that Congoma in partnership with Global Call to Action Against Poverty (GCAP), People’s Vaccine and MEHN are conducting a campaign to assist in raising awareness and provide an opportunity for advancing relevant policy demands to authorities at national and global levels.
+Jezman also noted that CONGOMA in partnership with Global Call to Action Against Poverty (GCAP), People’s Vaccine and MEHN are conducting a campaign to assist in raising awareness and provide an opportunity for advancing relevant policy demands to authorities at national and global levels.

 According to Jezman, right now there is limited collaboration between Government and the Civil Society in the fight against the pandemic as the focus on Covid-19 has now been shifted to other equally threatening issues.